NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 [SQL Analysis (Code)](amazon_prime_analysis.sql)

-- **Business Problem:** Amazon Prime Video wants to gather useful insights on their shows and movies for their subscribers through their datasets.
-The issue is they are working with a large amount of data across two tables — nearly 10,000 titles and 124,000 cast and crew records — and need a way to effectively analyze and extract meaningful insights from it.
+- **Business Problem:** Amazon Prime Video wants to gather useful insights on their shows and movies for their subscribers.
+The problem is they are working with a large amount of data across two tables, nearly 10,000 titles and 124,000 cast and crew records, and need a way to effectively analyze and extract meaningful insights from it.
 They need a data analytics solution to uncover valuable patterns and trends around content quality, audience ratings, country of origin, and talent.

 - **How I Plan On Solving the Problem:** Using SQL in DB Browser for SQLite, I will query both the titles and credits datasets to answer key business questions.
 By leveraging SQL functions like AVG, COUNT, GROUP BY, JOIN, and HAVING, I can uncover metrics such as IMDB ratings, content volume by country and decade, top performing actors and directors, and age certification trends.
 Once the data has been extracted, I will use Power BI to present the findings through an interactive dashboard.